-X- SEMESTER IBOT101 PLANT PHYSIOLOGY
+IV- SEMESTER BOTC - 401 - PLANT PHYSIOLOGY

-- 1. To acquire the knowledge about the functioning of plants - 2.
+- 1. To acquire the knowledge about the metabolism in plants - 2.
 To understand the biophysical and biochemical processes - 3.
-To apply the growth regulators on growth and development of plants - 4.
-To develop the skill on various aspects of reproduction physiology - 5.
-To appreciate the plant adopted to various environmental conditions
+To understand the role of growth regulators on growth and development of plants - 4.
+To understand the plant adaptation to various environmental conditions